Mary Sullivan

 Caroline received her M.M. in Opera Performance from Longy School of Music of Bard College and her B.M. in Vocal Performance from the University of Maine with honors.

 She has been a part of the Crittenden, Harrower and Key West Symphony Young Artist Programs.
 Koelker is Executive Director of Opera Maine.
-In this role she is responsible for implementing all aspects of the opera company’s productions, community engagement, and fundraising.
-Koelker is a resident of Westbrook where she resides with her husband, Josh Koelker, and their two children.
+Koelker is a resident of Brunswick where she resides with her husband, Josh Koelker, and their two children.

 Nacole Palmer